 Another remnant that escapes digitisation is the future.
 Spinoza said we do not know what a body can do.
 This conditional dimension about what a body could do, it is the conditional dimension in itself.
 Previously I wrote that the target of algorithmic governmentality is precisely this unrealised part of the future, the actualisation of the virtual.
 But of course, there is a recalcitrance of human life to any excessive organisation (Manchev 2009).
 I think that this unrealised in the future is effectively a source of recalcitrance, and even if we believe that we can predict everything (and this comes under the Big Data ideology: ‘crunching numbers is the new way to be smart’).

-There’s a clear connection between the future and capital: we need it as a valve for production.
+There’s a clear connection between the future and capital.
+We need the future as a valve for production.
 The insights of Rouvroy comport with Sun-ha Hong’s.

 The future is the eminent epistemic black market, the general category of the subject of algorithmic governmentality.
 Unpredictability ought to be exterminated, or at least meticulously controlled, under this program.
 Psychedelic experiences — which are by nature speculative and unpredictable, and whose efficacy as therapeutic tools may come from their tendency to break predictable psychological patterns — are an important point of intersection here.
 Psychedelic experiences are wild and unruly; they tend to dig new tunnels into the infinitesimally small, elusive spaces of their own ontological and phenomenological continuities.
-Thus psychedelic science is a useful case for affirming (if not articulating) the unique character of the unrealized dimension of the future — the resistance of life to digital control.
+Thus psychedelic science is a useful case for affirming (if not articulating) the unique character of the unrealized dimension of the future — an element of life itself which resists digital control.

 (painting by Guy Billout)